I know. I am repeating myself.

 These got mixed and entangled in my mind, and I cannot help but returning to that pet topic of mine.
 First, some statistically irrelevant facts of my personal observations – probably an example of narrative fallacy or mistaking correlation for causation:

-As you know I had planned to reconnect to my roots as a physicist for a long time despite working crazy schedules as a so-called corporate knowledge worker.
+I had planned to reconnect to my roots as a physicist for a long time despite working crazy schedules as a so-called corporate knowledge worker.
 Besides making the domain subversiv.at mine and populating it with content similar to the weirdest in this blog I invented my personal therapy to deflect menacing burn-out: I started reading or better working with my old physics textbooks.
 Due to time constraints I sometimes had to do this very early in the morning – and I am not a lark.
 I have read three books on sleep research recently – I know that both my sleep duration as well as my midsleep are above average and I lived in a severely sleep-deprived state most of my adult life.

 Anyway, the point was: Physics textbooks gave me some rehash of things I had forgotten and prepared me to e.g. work with the heat transfer equation again.
 But what was more important was: These books transformed my mind in unexpected ways.
 Neither entertaining science-is-cool pop-sci books nor philosophical / psychological books about life, the universe and everything could do this for me at that level.
 (For the records: I tried these to, and I am not shy to admit I picked some self-help books also.
 Dale Carnegie, no less.)